Comet prospects for 2016

-These predictions focus on comets that are likely to be within range of visual observers.
-Members are encouraged to make visual magnitude estimates, particularly of periodic comets, as long term monitoring over many returns helps to understand their evolution.
+These predictions focus on comets that are likely to be within range of visual observers, though comets often do not behave as expected and can spring surprises.
+Members are encouraged to make visual magnitude estimates, particularly of periodic comets, as long term monitoring over many returns helps understand their evolution.
 Guidance on visual observation and how to submit estimates is given in the BAA Observing Guide to Comets.
-Drawings are also useful, as the human eye can often discern features that initially elude electronic devices.
+Drawings are also useful, as the human eye can sometimes discern features that initially elude electronic devices.

 Theories on the structure of comets suggest that any comet could fragment at any time, so it is worth keeping an eye on some of the fainter comets, which are often ignored.
-They would make useful targets for observers using electronic imaging, especially those with time on instruments such as the Faulkes telescopes.
-Such observers are encouraged to report total magnitude estimates, using the ICQ format given in the BAA Guide and the reduction techniques described by Roger Dymock.
+They would make useful targets for those making electronic observations, especially those with time on instruments such as the Faulkes telescopes.
+Such observers are encouraged to report electronic visual equivalent magnitude estimates via the Comet Observations Database (COBS).
 When possible use a waveband approximating to Visual or V magnitudes.
-Such estimates can be used to extend the visual lightcurves, and hence derive more accurate absolute magnitudes.
+These estimates can be used to extend the visual lightcurves, and hence derive more accurate absolute magnitudes.

 (Login or click above to view the full article in PDF format)